Can Cats Take Human Antibiotics: Why You Need a Vet's Guidance

 Three Safe Human Antibiotics for Cats

-• Amoxicillin - a penicillin-type drug and the most frequently prescribed antibiotic for cats
+• Amoxicillin: A penicillin-type drug and the most frequently prescribed antibiotic for cats

-• Ampicillin - an older penicillin-type antibiotic
+• Ampicillin: An older penicillin-type antibiotic

-• Tetracycline - a broad-spectrum antibiotic
+• Tetracycline: A broad-spectrum antibiotic

 Amoxicillin and Ampicillin for Cats